vitamins/archinstaller/README.md

 - The variable "partition_table" is set according to the partition table used for the root partition.
 - The partitions are manually unmounted before rebooting.

-Manual partitioning allows you to use this script with more complex setups, such as lvm or RAID.
-In that case, you have to configure the necessary settings on your own.
-For example for lvm, it is necessary to add the lvm hook to mkinitcpio.conf .
+Choose manual partitioning to set up more complex setups, such as lvm, RAID or btrfs subvolumes.

 ### fstab, crypttab and mkinitcpio.conf
 The fstab and crypttab files should always be checked after they have been generated.
 This is done by opening them in the editor, which is 'nano' by default.
 The editor can be changed with the "EDITOR" environment variable or in ari.conf.